AWS Identity Center - basic integration

 • Permission Sets

-• When an access request gets approved - temporary access to the permission set will be added to the employees' management console.
+• When an access request is approved, temporary access to the permission set for the corresponding AWS account will be added to the employees' management console.

-• When an access request expires - the temporary permission set will be removed.
+• When an access request expires, access to the permission set for the corresponding AWS account will be removed.

 • SSO Groups

-• When an access request gets approved - the employee's account will be added to the SSO group.
+• When an access request is approved, the employee's account will be added to the SSO group.

-• Create an IAM user with a trust relationship.
+• Create an IAM Role with a trust relationship.

 • Extract the SSO ARN and region.

-The AWS integration can be set either using AWS CLI, or via the AWS Management Console.
+You can set up the AWS integration using either the AWS CLI or the AWS Management Console.

 Set up AWS to work with Entitle